Supplemental: Using Git from RStudio

 Next, RStudio will ask which existing directory we want to use.
 Click “Browse…” and navigate to the correct directory, then click “Create Project”:

 Ta-da!
-We have created a new project in RStudio within the existing planets repository.
+We have created a new project in RStudio within the existing recipes repository.
 Notice the vertical “Git” menu in the menu bar.
 RStudio has recognized that the current directory is a Git repository, and gives us a number of tools to use Git:

 RStudio window after new project is created with large arrow pointing to vertical Git menu bar.